Rankings.io Logo Manticore Blue

 Letting them refer out non-qualified leads as fast as possible would let you build revenue from partner firms in your network.
 Your intake specialists would also be able to gather data in real time about why and how that non-qualified lead got to them.
 That data goes straight to marketing, allowing that team to make optimizations to get better at targeting the right leads.

-A distinct methods example would be using your intake as a compliment to market research.
+A distinct method example would be using your intake as a compliment to market research.

 Adding a questionnaire to your intake or initial consult allows you to always be on the lookout for new insights from your audience.
 You'll learn more about how they think, feel, and act.
 You'll also learn what marketing channels brought them to you.